Yoga for Menopause Symptoms

 Kapha Imbalance: Sluggishness and Weight Gain

-Kapha, rooted in earth and water, feels like a damp, heavy fog.
-Though less common, it can cause weight gain, brain fog, and sadness.
-Recognizing your dominant dosha helps tailor Ayurveda-based menopause care to your unique needs.
+Kapha, rooted in earth and water, can feel like a damp, heavy fog.
+While less common at midlife, you may notice slower mornings, weight creeping up, brain fog, or a heavier mood.
+Knowing your dominant dosha helps you tailor Ayurvedic menopause care to what you actually feel.

 This post has affiliate links.
 We may earn a commission.
 Learn more.